eluv-io/avpipe/cmd/mvhevc/README.md

 Supports SDR and HDR.

+Basic flow:

+- SDR: use `mvhevc_encoder` to produce a raw MV-HEVC file from two source files (left eye, right eye), then use `mvhevc add` to create an mp4 from the raw hevc file.
+- HDR (10bit): use `mvhevc_apple` to produce an MV-HEVC mov file from two source file (left eye, right eye), the use `mvhevc fix` to add missing mp4 signaling and create the final mp4 file.

 ### 1) Encode left/right sources to raw MV-HEVC

 `mvhevc_encoder` writes a raw Annex B MV-HEVC elementary stream.